 How do you stop an oil-rich state from drilling in community backyards?

 From facilitating community-led protests to organizing high-profile “toxic tours” led by actors Mark Ruffalo and Leonardo DiCaprio, RALLY has helped drive local and national awareness to the issue of neighborhood oil drilling in California.
-By uplifting the stories of frontline communities and leveraging moments like the Global Climate Action Summit, we have shifted the narrative around what it means to be a true climate leader in California.
+By uplifting the stories of frontline communities and leveraging moments like the Global Climate Action Summit in 2018 and the climate strike with Greta Thunberg in 2019, we have shifted the narrative around what it means to be a true climate leader in California.
+In November of 2019, Governor Gavin Newsom announced a suite of actions and the initiation of a rule-making process to address the health and climate impact of California’s oil industry, voicing his support for a managed decline of fossil fuel production.